INFOTRUE Educational Experiences, 261 Broadway - 8C, NY NY 10007 --- (212) 233-7867

 & COMMUNITY SERVICE

-"Attorney Emeritus" Program for providing pro bono services in Housing Court for over 10 years.
+"Attorney Emeritus" Program for providing pro bono services in Housing Court since retirement.

-Recipient of several Pro Bono Awards from the Access to Justice Program in Housing Court over the past few years (Volunteered over 1,000 hours at the Pro Se Litigant Help Center at Manhattan's Housing Court).
+Recipient of several Pro Bono Awards from the Access to Justice Program in Housing Court over the past few years (Volunteered approximately 2,000 hours since 2007 at the Pro Se Litigant Help Center at Manhattan's Housing Court).

 Recipient of Special Congressional Recognition for the work performed to get the NYC Holocaust Memorial Park at Sheepshead Bay to include 5 stone markers remembering the lives of the Other Victims of the Nazi era.